Mine Closure Planning

 Comprehensive mine closure planning is an important facet of maintaining strong relationships with local governments and communities and, as a risk management process, also benefits us.
-Without proper planning we could be exposed to higher costs, missed opportunities, compensation claims and reputational damage.
-Therefore, closure planning at Bisha is an activity that starts at exploration and mine design and continues throughout the life-of-mine.
-At present, the estimated mine-life for Bisha is approximately 9.5 years (2025); however, there is flexibility to extend the life of mine through successful continued exploration.
+Without proper planning, we could be exposed to higher costs, missed opportunities, compensation claims and reputational damage.
+A detailed closure plan will be prepared at least 5 years prior to closure.

-We base the Bisha Mine closure and reclamation liability on our best estimate of costs for site closure and reclamation activities.
-These estimates were updated in 2015, with a current closure cost estimate of $38,700,000.
-Undoubtedly the closure will result in potential socio-economic impacts for the local populations.
-Specifically, this means regaining access to grazing land that has been taken up by the mine site, as well as loss of employment for local communities, which will undoubtedly impact the emerging wage based economy.
-One particular option to offset this local economic decline is to plant species for dry season grazing as well as planting Acacia Senegal that can be harvested for Gum Arabic, a cash crop that the Ministry of Agriculture is supporting.
-Our BMSC Training Centre is also improving the skills of our workers that will improve their employability in other mining companies operating in Eritrea.
+The Bisha Mine closure and reclamation liability is based on our best estimate for site closure and reclamation.
+The estimates were updated in 2016, with a current closure cost of $40,031,000.
+Undoubtedly, closure will result in potential socio-economic impacts for the local populations; specifically, regaining access to grazing land occupied by the mining operations and loss of employment, which will impact the emerging local wage based economy.
+One option to offset this local economic decline is to plant species for dry season grazing as well as Acacia senegal that can be harvested for Gum Arabic, a cash crop that the Ministry of Agriculture is supporting.
+Our BMSC Training Centre is also improving workers’ skills that will improve their employability in other mining companies.